harishkotra/emp-agents/docs/docs/en/index.md

 # Install

-All the libraries in eth-packages works on Linux, macOS, Windows and most Unix-style operating systems.
+All the libraries in emp-agents works on Linux, macOS, Windows and most Unix-style operating systems.
 You can install it with pip as usual:

 ```sh
 pip install emp-agents